Chemical ecology contributes to a functional understanding of specialized metabolites, which can be developed for

-Working with insects I study the behavioural activity and ecological relevance of chemical signals emitted by microbes, plants and insects.
+I study the behavioural activity and ecological relevance of chemical compounds emitted by microbes, plants and insects.

-My research is supported by Formas, the SLU Platform for Plant Protection, the Linnaeus project ICE-3 (Formas, SLU), the Crafoord Foundation, Plantlink, the Swedish farmers’ foundation for agricultural research (SLF) and CBC.
+My research is supported by SLU, research councils and foundations such as Formas, the SLU Platform for Plant Protection, the Linnaeus project ICE-3 (Formas, SLU), the Crafoord Foundation, Plantlink, the Swedish farmers’ foundation for agricultural research (SLF), CBC, KSLA.

 My diploma studies in biology focused on ecolgy, limnology, microbiology and landscape management.
 I initially investigated food quality effects (lipds) and chemical defense mechanisms (neurotoxic alkaloids) of aquatic microbes on invertebrates.

-Since 2006 I work on insect sensory physiology and behaviour and aim to combine basic research with the development of sustainable control methods for horticultural and agricultural pest insects.
+Since 2006, I work on insect sensory physiology and behaviour and aim to combine basic research with the development of sustainable control methods for (horticultural) insect pests.

-My main expertise is on chemical ecology, plant protection, entomology, microbiology, behavioural assays, biocontrol.
+My main expertise is on chemical ecology, pest control, chemical analyses, behavioural assays, biocontrol, entomology and microbiology.